In 1997, Apple was 90 days from bankruptcy. But how Steve Jobs saved the company proved he was a master of customer psychology.

 While the simple creative attracted our gaze like a magnet, complexity pulled our attention in too many directions.

-When Steve Jobs culled Apple’s product line, it didn’t just make it easier for the product team to focus.
-It also supercharged their marketing budget (by having fewer messages to try and land), distilled their thinking (by giving them fewer problems to solve), and reduced costs and overhead (with fewer products and variations to produce).
+When Steve Jobs simplified Apple’s product line, it didn’t just make it easier for the product team to focus.
+It also made their marketing much for effective (by having fewer messages to try and land), distilled their thinking (by giving them fewer problems to solve), and reduced production costs since there were now fewer products and variations to produce.

 With fewer things to try and sell, more potent messages were landing with customers — they could better understand the brand promise, what products were available, and make an easier decision between Apple and its competitors.